zoffixznet/writing/perl6/20160502-Perl-6-There-Are-Traitors-In-Our-Midst--Part-1.md

 Your classes' *public* attributes are read-only by default.
 By simply applying the `is rw` trait, you can let the users of your class assign values to the attribute after the object has been created.
-Keep in mind: this is only relevant for the public interface; inside the class, you can still modify the values of even the read-only attributes using the `$!` twigil (i.e. `$!bar = 42`).
+Keep in mind: this is only relevant to the public interface; inside the class, you can still modify the values of even read-only attributes using the `$!` twigil (i.e. `$!bar = 42`).

 #### LHS subroutines/methods

+The `is rw` trait applied to attibutes, as you've seen in previous section, is just syntax sugar for automatically creating a private attribute and a method for it.
+Notice, in the code below we applied `is rw` trait on the *method*.
+This makes it return the writable container the caller can use to assign to:

     class Foo {
         has $!bar;